dandi/handbook/docs/40_initialization.md

+# Getting Started

+This series of docs displays how to create a clone of DANDI.
+It is suggested that you briefly read through each of the documents in this guide before starting.

+Other than cloning repositories and writing code, you'll first need to set up a handful of accounts.
+These accounts help facilitate the creation of services and libraries that eventually can be available to the public.

 The Dandi ecosystem relies on a handful of vendor services to operate:

-The following accounts must be made to create Dandi in a production setting:
+The following accounts must be made to create your Dandi clone in a production setting:

 • **Heroku**